 The lessons are run throughout the school day and the timetable changes week to week as to avoid students being absent from the same classes.

-Music is a core curriculum unit in Year 7 and 8, students are required to undertake one semester of Music in each year.
+Music is a core curriculum unit in Year 8.
 Music is available to students as an elective from Year 9 to Year 12.